irshaw/osu-social-network-api/README.md

 # osu-social-network-api

 # Description
-This is a project is a social network api it allows you to be able to create
+This is a project is a social network api where users can share their thoughts, follow friends, create post and more

 # Table of Contents
 - Description
-- Server instructions
-- Credit
+- Install Instructions
+-Usage

-# Server instructions
+# install instructions
-npm i - installing the dependencies npm run start - starting the server
+npm init
+npm install

-# Credit
+# Usage
-OSU Coding Bootcamp
+npm start
+Insomnia app for testing